Bidhannagar Municipal Corporation: Demographics

 As per 2011 census, total population under Bidhannagar Municipal Corporation is 632,107.
 Total number of Scheduled Castes and Scheduled Tribes are 121,761 and 10,950 respectively.
 Among the 41 wards, Wards no 20 has the highest population with 20,981 residents while ward no 23 has the lowest population with 11,639 residents.
 Total number of households in BMC is 153,661.

 List of mayors

+Current members

+Bidhannagar Municipal Corporation has a total of 41 members or councillors, who are directly elected after a term of 5 years.
+The council is led by the Mayor.
+The latest elections were held in 12 February 2022.
+The current mayor of Bidhannagar is Krishna Chakraborty of the Trinamool Congress.
+The current deputy mayor is Anita Mondal of the Trinamool Congress.